-Site Access to the development is proposed from an extension of Asquith Road1 that will allow access to internal development roads2.
-Frontage improvements would be completed as a condition of the future subdivision process to a full urban standard.
+Site Access to the development is proposed from an extension of Asquith Road1 that will allow access to an internal road2 network.
+Frontage improvements will be completed as a condition of the future subdivision process to a full urban standard.